Deep Note

-The Deep Note is the sound trademark of THX, being a distinctive synthesized crescendo that glissandos from a relatively narrow frequency spread (about 200–400 Hz) to a broader frequency spread (of about five octaves).
+The Deep Note is the sound trademark of THX, being a distinctive synthesized crescendo that glissandos from a relatively narrow frequency spread (about 200–400 Hz) to a broader frequency spread (of about three octaves).
 It was created by James A. Moorer, a former employee of Lucasfilm's Computer Division (later known as Pixar Animation Studios) in late 1982.
 The sound is used on trailers for THX-certified movie theaters, home video releases, video games, and in-car entertainment systems.

 The Deep Note was partially previewed on the opening track of the 1983 album The Digital Domain: A Demonstration, where it was included among sound effects that were combined with the Deep Note itself.
 The Deep Note debuted later that same year at the premiere of Return of the Jedi in L.A.

 Description

 The U.S. trademark registration for the first version of the sound contains this description of it:

 The THX logo theme consists of 30 voices over seven measures, starting in a narrow range, 200 to 400 Hz, and slowly diverging to preselected pitches encompassing three octaves.
 The 30 voices begin at pitches between 200 Hz and 400 Hz and arrive at pre-selected pitches spanning three octaves by the fourth measure.
 The highest pitch is slightly detuned while there is double the number of voices of the lowest two pitches.